-Ketoacidosis on the other hand, is a true medical issue and involves symptoms like shortness of breath, abdominal pain and more–completely different than ketosis.
+Ketoacidosis, on the other hand, is a true medical issue and involves symptoms like shortness of breath, abdominal pain, and more–completely different than ketosis.

 Another myth (and again, I’ve seen this perpetuated on Pinterest) is you can pretty much eat any fat you want, as long as you’re choosing fat over other macronutrients.
 SO not true!
 Your body STILL needs nutrients!
-And while bacon, butter and cheese are certainly a part of the keto diet, it’s not ALL of it and woe to those who go that route.
+And while bacon, butter, and cheese are certainly a part of the keto diet, it’s not ALL of it, and woe to those who go that route.

 And lastly, you’ve heard this one, I’m sure–your brain needs glucose to operate.
 Where does glucose come from?
 Carbs!
 But here’s why you don’t need carbs to make that happen.
 There’s a process called gluconeogenesis which means you convert protein to glucose and that is what feeds your brain.
-As a matter of fact, there is science that supports that this is superior fuel for your brain!
+As a matter of fact, there is science that supports that this is a superior fuel for your brain!

 It’s a matter of adapting to running on fat vs sugar is all–it’s just getting there that can be problematic.
 The “carb flu” is a symptom of someone becoming fat adapted and brain fog might be one of those symptoms!

-But the good news is it’s temporary–once adapted, people who have done it will tell you they’ve never had more clarity, dropped weight effortlessly and feel fantastic!
+But the good news is it’s temporary–once adapted, people who have done it will tell you they’ve never had more clarity, dropped weight effortlessly, and feel fantastic!